w0006887/modules/0293/mdModule.md

 is rather interesting.
 After all, we show that
 $|\mathbb{N} \times \mathbb{N}| = | \mathbb{N} | = \aleph_0$!

+This function $g$ is known as a Cantor pairing function, first discovered by Georg Cantor.

 Does this pair of functions, $g$ and $g^{-1}$ have any practical use?

-Besides illustrating the concept of $\aleph_0$ and infinite but countable sets, this 2D to 1D folding mechanism can potentially be useful for the transmission of data.
+Besides illustrating the concept of $\aleph_0$ and infinite but countable sets, this 2D to 1D folding mechanism can potentially be useful for data transmission.
 This mechanism essentially illustrates any number of integers can be encoded as a single integer.

 # AI-generated questions and answers